Here at We ‘73 The American Unity Project, we refuse to sit still.

 If it’s not just some political buzzword and it doesn’t start from the top down, that means it needs to start somewhere.

-Here at We ‘73, we’re doing our part.
-We make music to bring people together, and we support local organizations and nonprofits through our music and merch sales, as well as giving them venues to present their work to the community.
+Here at We ‘73 The American Unity Project, we’re doing our part.
+We make country, outlaw, and contemporary music to bring people together, and we support local organizations and nonprofits through our music and merch sales, as well as giving those nonprofits venues to present their work to the community.

 But we don’t work in a vacuum.